Seamonsters-2605/CompetitionBot2018/seamonsters/docs/wpilib_sim.rst

 ======================

 Robot simulation (work in progress), with rudimentary support for connecting to Blender physics simulation.
-If you import ``seamonsters.wpilib_sim.simulate``, your robot will magically support simulation.
+To use it, import ``seamonsters.wpilib_sim.simulate`` **before anything else**, and your robot will magically support simulation.
 To start in simulation mode, type ``python3 robot.py wpilib_sim``, followed by:

 - Nothing: run robotInit and stop